International Reserves in Nigeria

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) rose from 56.4 in August to 57.1 in September, marking the highest reading since June 2018.
+The Stanbic IBTC Bank Nigeria Purchasing Managers’ Index (PMI) slipped from 55.0 in February to 53.8 in March, the lowest reading since May 2019.

-At its 19–20 September meeting, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) unanimously decided to hold its monetary policy rate, as well as all other monetary policy parameters for the third consecutive meeting, as had been broadly expected by analysts.
+At its meeting on 23–24 March, the Monetary Policy Committee (MPC) of the Central Bank of Nigeria (CBN) unanimously decided to retain its monetary policy rate unchanged, as well as all other monetary policy parameters—bucking the global trend of monetary easing amid the coronavirus fallout.